kiba/Writings/gaia/dramatis_personae.md

 **James Archer** - An overly paranoid anti-government computer programmer, though not a conspiracy theorist type.
 He made his accidental fortune through the buying and selling of a new form of internet money.
 He used his newfound wealth to fund and develop a trans-dimensional travel machine.
+He did not think such a machine would work, but he felt compelled to develop it nonetheless.

 Physical characteristics: